Artur (footballer, born 1996): Columbus Crew

-After impressing against Major League Soccer club Columbus Crew SC in a preseason match, Artur presently signed on loan with the American side on 13 February 2017.
-He made his debut for the club on 4 March, a substitute appearance as part of a 1–1, season-opening draw with Chicago Fire.
-Although Artur had initially appeared to be a depth signing for Crew SC, sitting behind Wil Trapp, Mohammed Abu, and Tony Tchani on the depth chart, he quickly forced his way into the Columbus starting lineup.
+After impressing against Major League Soccer club Columbus Crew SC in a preseason match, Artur signed on loan with the American side on 13 February 2017.
+He made his debut for the club on 4 March, a substitute appearance as part of a 1–1, season-opening draw with the Chicago Fire.
+Although Artur had initially appeared to be a depth signing for the Crew, sitting behind Wil Trapp, Mohammed Abu, and Tony Tchani on the depth chart, he quickly forced his way into the Columbus starting lineup.
 Artur missed time early in the year after undergoing surgery on his left wrist, but still would end up starting 24 times during the regular season.
-In the 2017 MLS Cup Playoffs, Artur appeared three times; on 31 October, in the first leg of the conference semifinals against New York City FC, he tallied his first career goal in the 58th minute of a 4–1 Crew SC victory.
+During the 2017 MLS Cup Playoffs, Artur made three appearances.
+During the first leg of the conference semifinals against New York City FC, he tallied his first career goal in the 58th minute of a 4–1 Crew victory.
+Artur and the Crew drew 0–0 with Toronto FC in the first leg of the conference final, but lost 1–0 in the second leg, with Artur missing the game due to suspension for yellow card accumulation.
 Artur finished the season with a goal and three assists in 28 total appearances.

 Following the season, reports from Brazil claimed that São Paulo wanted Artur to return to Brazil upon the expiry of his loan; although Columbus had an option to buy's Artur's rights, he was reportedly being offered a salary raise in order to entice him to return to the Tricolor.
 Columbus officially picked up Artur's MLS contract option in early December, while still trying to complete a deal with São Paulo.
-The transfer was confirmed on 6 December 2017, with Columbus paying $1.5 million for 50 percent of Artur's rights; São Paulo retained 20 percent, with Juventus-SC holding the final 30 percent.
-He made his second debut for Columbus on 3 March 2018, playing the full ninety minutes in a 2–0 victory over defending MLS Cup champions Toronto FC.
-Artur was further part of the Columbus squad that won the 2020 MLS Cup, making a total of 27 appearances and playing an instrumental part in Columbus's midfield.
+The transfer was confirmed on 6 December 2017, with Columbus paying $1.5 million for 50 percent of Artur's rights; while São Paulo retained the remaining 50 percent.
+He made his second debut for Columbus on 3 March 2018 in a 2–0 victory over defending MLS Cup champions Toronto FC.
+Artur finished the regular season with two assists in 32 appearances, helping Columbus finish 5th in the Eastern Conference.
+He played every minute of the Crew's three playoff games, reaching the Conference Semifinals where they lost 3–1 on aggregate to the New York Red Bulls.